+5:00 pm

+Wrap-Up

-5:30 pm Wrap-Up Questions and a preview of tomorrow.
+Questions and a preview of tomorrow.

 Maria Ladron de Guevara

-Friday, January 26, 2024
+Thursday, February 1, 2024

-10:00 a.m.
-Activity: Presentations of Content Outlines (cont.)
+Activity: Feedback for Content Outlines

-Each participant will have 5 minutes to present their session outline, followed

-by 10 minutes of feedback from colleagues.

-11:00 a.m.
+We will divide into two groups, each with two teams.
+Participants will have 10 minutes to review their colleagues' content outlines and prepare to offer feedback.
+There will be 20 minutes (per team) for feedback.

 What Makes a Good Fact Pattern?

 Sometimes called a 'hypothetical,' a fact pattern should realistically reflect a scenario that a judge may encounter in the courtroom.
-We will discuss the

-qualities and characteristics of a strong fact pattern.
+We will discuss the qualities and elements of a strong fact pattern.

-Mira Gur-Arie

-11:30 a.m.
-Break

-11:45 a.m.
-Activity: Large Group Writing Exercise - Draft Workshop Fact Pattern

-Participants will work together to draft a transnational crime fact pattern that

-raises each topic covered in the workshop.
+Activity: Large Group Writing Exercise - Draft Workshop Fact Pattern Participants will work together to draft a transnational crime fact pattern that raises each topic covered in the workshop.
+One participant will facilitate this exercise and the NJA representative will be the scribe.

-1:00 p.m.
 Lunch

-2:00 p.m.
 Activity: Fact Pattern (cont'd)

 We will discuss the draft fact pattern and make modifications.

-3:00 p.m.
 Activity: Lightning Round - What Makes a Good Discussion Question?
 Class discussion, whether with all participants together or in smaller groups, is an excellent method for exploring the complexities of a legal or procedural issue.
 Not all discussion questions are created equal.
 During this session, we will consider how learning objectives drive the content and scope of discussion questions and strategies for crafting both narrow and more open-ended questions - a skill especially helpful when using fact patterns.

-Judges Barksdale & Sanders

-3:30 p.m.
-Break

-3:45 p.m.
-Workshop Session Plan

-Successful teaching requires preparation and planning.
-We reviewed the components of a content outline earlier in this workshop.
-During this session, we discuss a template to assist instructors with planning their session.

-Maria Ladron de Guevara

-4:00 p.m.
 Preparing for TOT Two

 During this final session, we will review the expectations for TOT Two and what tasks each team should complete in the intervening months:

-- Workshop Session Plan

-- Content Outline

-- Learning Activity
+- Content Outline - Learning Activity Plan (handout)

 Mira Gur-Arie & Maria Ladron de Guevara

-4:15 p.m.
 Team Conferences

-Each team will have a 15 minute meeting with US faculty to discuss their content outlines and any questions about the assignments for the next TOT workshop.
+Each team will have a 15-minute meeting with US faculty to discuss their content outlines and any questions about the assignments for TOT TWO.

-5:15 p.m.
 Program Concludes